 Triggers — As the name suggests, this system allows you to settle specific triggers that will pop-up as soon as a user settles a definite activity.
 A good example would be when someone is ready to make the purchase, you can reach them to help them complete the order.

 Chat ratings — Feedback is technically everything when it comes to business.
 If you are not getting it, you are likely to fail, actually.
-Chat ratings, while don’t provide enough details, will give you a rudimentary look at how your chat efforts are paying off.
+Chat ratings, while don’t provide enough details, will give you a rudimentary look at customer satisfaction and how your chat efforts are paying off.

 File sending — Better see it once than read it twice.
 This saying is ever so relevant in customer support.
 Zendesk allows your customer and your staff to exchange images and GIFs for solving issues in a streamlined fashion.

 Chatbots — Have a ton of simple requests that take way too much work time off of your agents?
-Chatbots are AI-powered systems that can solve simple problems using historical and knowledge base data, freeing up time for your agents all the same.
+Customer service chatbots are AI-powered systems that can solve simple problems using historical and knowledge base data.
+As a result, they free up time for your agents all the same.

 Zendesk Chat web widget - Source

-Knowing how to implement your Zendesk Chat properly will help you avoid common roadblocks, as well as help you to start your work faster.
+Knowing how to provide Zendesk Chat integration properly will help you avoid common roadblocks, as well as help you to start your work faster and enhance your customer support strategy.
 Here are a few recommendations that are worth following when you are about to use the system.

 Define Business Objectives